Entanglement and factorization in axion-de Sitter universes

-One can construct a Lorentzian cosmology corresponding to the solutions in \cite{Aguilar-Gutierrez:2023ril} by cutting the wormhole in half, either at the throat or at the location of the maximal scaling factor (see Fig. \ref{fig:Setup}), which results in asymptotically dS universes connected through a quantum bounce, referring to a tunneling event, in the presence of axion matter content.
+However, it is notoriously difficult to explicitly construct closed universes, such as de Sitter (dS) space, {{with non-trivial topological contributions, such as Euclidean wormholes, beyond lower dimensional theories and}} without introducing auxiliary spacetimes with spatial boundaries \cite{Antonini:2025ioh,Antonini:2024mci,Antonini:2023hdh}. {{An analytically solvable model where this can be realized is}} Euclidean Einstein gravity with axion fluxes and a positive cosmological constant, studied in \cite{Gutperle:2002km,Halliwell:1989pu,Myers:1988sp,klebanov1989wormholes,Aguilar-Gutierrez:2023ril} (see \cite{Chen:2016ask,Blommaert:2025bgd} for related discussions); {{and illustrated in Fig.~\ref{fig:euclidean kettle}.}} One can then construct a Friedmann– Lemaître– Robertson– Walker (FRLW) cosmology, corresponding to the solutions in \cite{Aguilar-Gutierrez:2023ril}, by cutting the (Strominger-Giddings \cite{Giddings:1987cg}-type of) wormhole in half, either at the throat, or at the location of the maximal scaling factor, {{and performing a Lorentzian continuation}} (see Fig. \ref{fig:Setup}); resulting in asymptotically dS universes connected through a quantum bounce (interpreted as a tunneling event in \cite{Aguilar-Gutierrez:2023ril}) in the presence of axion matter content.